 This is a continuing series on using keycode systems to deliver Pay-As-You-Go (PAYG) solar in off-grid energy markets.

-- From 100m: But What Does The System Actually Need To Do?
+- But What Does The System Actually Need To Do?

 Imagine you want to start your own solar distribution company, and your plan involves collecting small amounts of money from people every week.
 This might seem reasonable until you realize how geographically dispersed your customers often are.
 And even if you solve the money collection problem, you still need to figure out how to apply the payment data to the entire fleet of metered solar devices (because they’ll refuse to turn on otherwise¹).